francisbarton/xstatic/README.md

 Using any of the aliases in the first list below will be translated to the return string from the second list.
 Matching is not case-sensitive.
-Purely added in for informality/user-friendliness.
+Purely added in for informality/user-friendliness, but also for continuity/backwards compatibility: for example "local" will match "lad20" but will also match future prefixes eg "lad21" if codes are updated next year (and if I update the code), whereas "lad20" will potentially break in future.

 This works for `filter_level` and `return_level` in the `xstatic_slurp` script.